Abhishek242001/AI-DeepLearning-FDP-2026/notes/README.md

 1. Start with the **session notes above** for a fast conceptual overview of each topic.
 2. Open the matching notebook in `code/` to run the hands-on exercises yourself (Google Colab with a GPU runtime is recommended for Sessions 2 & 3).
-3. Refer to the original slide decks in `slides/` for the full visual explanations, diagrams, and speaker notes.
+3. Refer to the PDF slide decks in `lecture material/Slides-PDF/` for the complete visual explanations, diagrams, and speaker notes.
 4. See [`resources/README.md`](../resources/README.md) for supporting research papers on AI in remote sensing.

 *Compiled for the FDP on Integrating AI and IoT for Sustainable Resource Management — IIT Guwahati (EICT Academy) × NIT Nagaland, 27–31 July 2026.*